 A lot that is long overdue, is finally becoming a reality or showing signs that it’s going in a healthier direction.
 We all deserve love, respect and the dignity to live freely, equally and sustainably on this planet.
 The figures for those that have died, through pandemic, climate change or hate, are terrible.
 There are big battles being fought in the world currently.
 Our collective effort as a species within our own – humbling how small it is – sphere of influence, drives change.
 It all contributes.
 It all deserves celebration.
 There are amazing signs of regeneration and hope.

 I’ve been working on a book I began writing last year and home education.
 I’m almost as new to it as everyone else; having begun last Autumn when poor Ofsted reports and lack of support for dyslexia, led us to make the choice.
-Each morning I surrender to the rhythms of the day; work, studies and reading, home and garden chores, errands and anything else needed.
+Each morning I surrender to the rhythms of the day; work, studies, exercise, home/garden chores, errands and hobbies.
 On weekends, there are movies and family time.
 I continue to streamline and am meditating and walking more.
-Some things I’d been delaying, so it’s humbling to think, “It took a pandemic, though I’m finally getting on with…”

 Long are the days… and each day is where we can make the most change.
 Together.
-I’m ignoring the tantrums, terror-spreading and trolls – there’s been far too much of that.
+I’m ignoring the tantrums, terror-spreading and trolls online – there’s been far too much of that.
+I’m offline a lot more and it feels natural, I’m old enough to remember a time without social media.
 At least in nature any rubbish becomes goodness for new growth.
 I’m excited to see how humanity and nature will collaborate next 🙂